3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 Remember, Medicaid looks at ownership.
 If someone else owns a policy on you, they own the policy.
 Not you.

-The problem is ownership.
+Ownership is the issue with Medicaid.
 Most people own their life insurance policies outright.
 If they need Medicaid, their whole life insurance is subject to the spend-down process.

 Now, this is where you should contact a qualified lawyer in your state.
 However, we discuss a general overview here.